misaelaguayo/NextJSBlog/README.md

 A simple personal website which I can use as an excuse to test new technologies.
-Includes cypress, commit hooks, typescript, and CI/CD (in progress)
+Includes cypress, commit hooks, typescript, and CI/CD.
+Upon merging to master, the changes are automatically uploaded to the s3 bucket.

 # Development